• Skip to primary navigation

 Recipe Tips

 • The Stuffing.
 I used chopped flank steak for these stuffed banana peppers, though you are free to use any cut of steak that you'd like.
-It also works for any ground meat, like beef, pork, turkey or chicken.
+It also works for any ground meat, like sausage, beef, pork, turkey or chicken.
 I've made this recipe with leftover carne asada before, and it was extremely delicious.

 • The Peppers.
 Your banana peppers are not very thick walled and should soften up nicely during cooking.
 However, if you'd prefer very soft stuffed peppers, blanch the cored out peppers in hot water for a couple minutes before stuffing them.
 This will soften them up even more.